vsrc/jaguar/README.md

 ## Can I use it for more permanent purposes?
 Like as a backend for a website, blog, or my app?

 Probably yes.
-But since this project is done in a few hours there is not guarantee how it will behave in more permanent role.
+But since this project is done in a few hours there is no guarantee how it will behave in a more permanent role.

 ## Download
-Binary file with latest version compiled for your system can be downloaded from [releases page](https://github.com/vsrc/jaguar/releases)
+Binary file with the latest version compiled for your system can be downloaded from [releases page](https://github.com/vsrc/jaguar/releases)

 ## Who is using this project?
 - me